subnet/shinobi-ssl-cloudflare/README.md

 ## 🧩 Additional Tips

-- Automate renewal by adding a cron job:
+- Certbot should renew the certificate automatically, but you can set a cron if you want
   ```bash
   echo "0 3 * * * certbot renew --quiet && pm2 restart all" >> /etc/crontab
   ```